Hawley Retainer: Cost, Care, Benefits and How They Compare

 CustomizationYes (color, glitter)LimitedNone

-Hawley retainers provide you with visibility, comfort, and affordability.
-They’re less noticeable than metal fixed retainers but more visible than Essix retainers (also known as clear aligners).
+Hawley retainers are visible, comfortable, and affordable.
+They’re more noticeable than both metal fixed retainers and Essix retainers (also known as clear aligners).

 Alongside the above options, their durability falls somewhere in the middle, making them a perfect choice for many people.